An Introduction to The Environmental Forum (formerly Cork Environmental Forum)

 - Joan Gayer, Mallow, Co.
 Cork (representing IRD Duhallow)

-Thanks to their vision, commitment and hard work they established a solid foundation for Cork Environmental Forum whose purpose is as relevant today as it was then.
+Thanks to their vision, commitment and hard work they established a solid foundation for The Environmental Forum whose purpose is as relevant today as it was then.

 Local Agenda 21 (an agenda for the 21st Century) was an important agreement reached at the United Nations Global Conference on environment and development in Rio de Janeiro in1992.
 This milestone agreement acknowledged that environmental care is most effective at a local level and that individuals and communities must be supported in caring for the environment.
 It recognised that all sectors share responsibility for the environment and opportunities must be developed for them to work in co-operation and agreement and that this can be achieved by partnership of all stake holders, sharing ideas, information and resources, consultation and joint action.
 The principles of Local Agenda 21 are recognised by the Irish Government in environmental policy making.